Course Numbering System

-Prerequisites, if any, are indicated in the course description and are enforced at the time of registration.
+Prerequisites, if any, are indicated in the course description.
+Students must have the necessary prerequisite for each course.
+Prerequisites are indicated with the individual course listing and are enforced at the time of registration.
 Prerequisite courses taken at institutions other than Bridgewater State University must be documented (transcript or grade report, and in some cases course description) prior to registration.

 Students who wish to enroll in a course without the prerequisite must obtain a Prerequisite Override form prior to registering for the course.
 The form must be signed by the chairperson of the department through which the course is offered and, in some cases, the instructor of the course.
 Students seeking an override of professional education prerequisites for courses taught through the College of Education and Allied Studies must complete a Request for a Student to Take an Upper Level Professional Education Course Without Formal Program Admission to a Professional Education Program form and obtain all required signatures.

-In some course descriptions, a semester designation indicating when the course can typically be expected to be offered is noted.
+In some course descriptions, a semester designation indicating when the course can normally be expected to be offered is noted.
 This information is provided to assist students and their advisors in planning their programs.
-Please note, however, all published course listings are subject to change, and the university reserves the right to cancel courses or sections with inadequate enrollment.
+Please note, however, that all course listings published are subject to change, and that the college reserves the right to cancel courses or sections with inadequate enrollment.

 Former Course Number Notations

-If a course number has changed recently, the former number is noted in the course description.
-Credit is not given for a course repeated under a different number.
+Some courses have had a recent change in their course number.
+The former number is noted in the course description.
+Credit will not be given for a course repeated under a different number.